anjiro/statipy/Readme.md

 `.jinja` extensions.
 It uses the Markdown files as content to render the templates with.

+#### Local configuration files
+Statipy looks for special local configuration files in each content directory.
+By default it looks for a file called `local_config.py`.
+If it finds such a file, it tries to load a dict called `templ_vars` from that file.
+Values defined here are accessible in templates via the `page` variable, just as those defined in `site_config.py`.
+The filename of the local configuration file can be changed in `site_config.py` via the options dictionary.

 #### Content
 Statipy Markdown files have special metadata at the top.
 The metadata consists of a tag followed by a colon.
 All metadata must be at the top